photo of notebook that says make it happen on it next to a bouquet of tulips

 Why Building a Routine is Important

-Do you love a good routine as much as I do?
-I am here to tell you how routines have saved my sanity more times than I can count – both personally and professionally.
+Do you love a good routine?
+Routines have saved my sanity more times than I can count – both personally and professionally.

 I am a stickler for routines when it comes to my kids.
-Bedtime is a non-negotiable routine for me and they know it.
-(Whether they like it or not is TBD, though.)
+For example, bedtime is a non-negotiable routine for me and they know it.

-So I approach my work and home life routines the same way I do my kids’ bedtime.
-With a list.
+I approach my work and home life routines the same way I do my kids’ bedtime: with a list.
 Outside of their bedroom, there is a whiteboard with a calendar and a handwritten list on it.
 The tasks are simple:

 • Brush your teeth